taislopz/taislopz/README.md

 - 👋 Hi, I’m Taïs Lopez!
-- 👀 I am a Data Enginner with 5 years of experience providing service and solutions in support of organization goals and objectives.
+- 👀 I am a Data Analist with 5 years of experience providing service and solutions in support of organization goals and objectives.
 - 🌱 I’m currenty living in Lisbon - PT
 - 💞️ I like playing tennis, reading, eating healthy, exercising and going out with my friends.
 - 📫 How to reach me lopztais@gmail.com